United Way 211

 211 is an easy-to-remember three-digit telephone number that connects callers to a comprehensive helpline for information and referrals to health, human, and social service organizations within Lee, Hendry, Glades and Okeechobee counties.
 Knowing where to begin is the first step to getting the help you need.

-EVERY HOUR OF EVERY DAY, SOMEONE IN OUR COMMUNITY IS SEARCHING FOR HELP OR SERVICES – housing, food, financial assistance, relief from abuse, family issues, depression, childcare, suicide prevention, etc., but navigating the maze of city, state and non-profit agencies can be overwhelming and confusing.
+EVERY HOUR OF EVERY DAY, SOMEONE IN OUR COMMUNITY IS SEARCHING FOR HELP OR SERVICES – housing, food, financial assistance, relief from abuse, family issues, depression, childcare, etc., but navigating the maze of city, state and non-profit agencies can be overwhelming and confusing.

 United Way 211 is the community’s central point of entry into the health and human services system.
 Dialing 211 is a way for people who need help to get connected with the community service providers that can help them.
 Calls to 211 Helpline are free, confidential, and 24/7.

 211 is a nationally recognized number.
 Simply dial 2-1-1 to be connected to resources in your area.

 Want to learn more about the needs in our community?
 You can search our database to learn more about the type of services people need.